-Pursuant to a notice of intention to make a normal course issuer bid dated August 12, 2019, FirstService commenced a normal course issuer bid to purchase up to a maximum of 2,500,000 Common Shares, being approximately 10% of the "public float" of such class of shares as at August 12, 2019 (the "NCIB").
+Pursuant to a notice of intention to make a normal course issuer bid dated August 14, 2020, FirstService commenced a normal course issuer bid to purchase up to a maximum of 3,100,000 Common Shares, being approximately 10% of the "public float" of such class of shares as at August 13, 2020 (the "NCIB").
 FirstService may purchase its Common Shares from time to time if it believes that the market price of its Common Shares is attractive and that the purchase would be an appropriate use of corporate funds and in the best interests of FirstService.
 FirstService may also purchase its Common Shares in order to mitigate the dilutive effect of stock options issued under the Option Plan.
-Purchases pursuant to the NCIB may occur on the TSX and NASDAQ between August 26, 2019 and August 25, 2020 at prices not exceeding the market price of the Common Shares at the time of acquisition.
+Purchases pursuant to the NCIB may occur on the TSX and NASDAQ between August 26, 2020 and August 25, 2021 at prices not exceeding the market price of the Common Shares at the time of acquisition.
 The actual number of Common Shares which may be purchased pursuant to the NCIB and the timing of any such purchases is determined by senior management of FirstService.
-Daily purchases under the NCIB are limited to 11,129 Common Shares, other than block purchases.
-During 2019, FirstService did not purchase any Common Shares on the TSX and NASDAQ under the NCIB.
+Daily purchases under the NCIB are limited to 16,651 Common Shares, other than block purchases.
+During 2020 FirstService did not purchase any Common Shares under the NCIB.

 The purchase price for Common Shares purchased by FirstService under the NCIB, if any, is paid in cash on delivery of the shares.
 FirstService intends to finance any purchase of Common Shares under the NCIB from its working capital.
 Common Shares purchased by FirstService under the NCIB are cancelled.
-Shareholders can obtain a copy of the Notice of Intention to Make a Normal Course Issuer Bid filed with regulators by FirstService in relation to the NCIB by requesting a copy in writing from FirstService at 1255 Bay Street, Suite 600, Toronto, Ontario M5R 2A9.
+Shareholders can obtain a copy of the Notice of Intention to Make a Normal Course Issuer Bid filed by FirstService with regulators in relation to the NCIB by requesting a copy in writing from FirstService at 1255 Bay Street, Suite 600, Toronto, Ontario M5R 2A9.